denistsoi/franklinchen.github.io/source/_posts/2012-10-06-the-fineview-stepathon-2012-pittsburghs-grueling-urban-trail-race.markdown

 After doing a bit of "running" up the stairs, I quickly realized that I was wasting my energy.
 I started just walking up the stairs instead.
 The plan was to walk up all stairways, but descend quickly, and run fast on the roads.

+Also, I was trying to pull myself up with my arms using the handrails, but it turns out that some handrail sections are missing or *loose*.
+Yup, we were warned!

 At some point, we started going off into the trails.
 Unfortunately, I had "forgotten" that there might be mud issues, and I was annoyed that I had worn my Bikila LS shoes instead of my KSO Trek shoes, which would have been much better in these conditions.
 I had to slow down a lot to avoid slipping and falling in the muddy trails.

 I noticed that I was a lot faster descending steps than many people, so I started passing people during the descents.
 At some point, I caught up to Chris and passed him.
 But not too long after that, we entered a grassy section of the course, outside the fenced baseball field.
 I *knew* that this was going to be treacherous, so I tried to grab with my right hand onto the fence as I ran, but still, at some point there was a drop and I slipped and fell hard, right on my butt.
 I picked myself up, luckily not really injured (although I had some hip pain for a day or two after the race), and kept going.
 After the race, Chris said he had seen me going down.
 Thanks to the indentation I made in the ground with my body, others behind me knew where not to step!